Office Business Applications

 Office Business Applications (OBA) is a term for software applications that use the Microsoft Office system (such as Outlook, Word, or Excel) as the user interface for an application.

 Background

-Users perform significant additional work outside of the formal processes of a line of business (LOB) system as they collaborate with other people through phone and email, obtain information from various sources in the form of documents and spreadsheets, and switch between online and offline modes for meetings and business trips.
-Applications and documents can be extended to add enterprise-specific features, and LOB systems can be integrated with Microsoft Office to make the LOB system more accessible.
+Applications and documents can be extended to add enterprise-specific features, and different line of business (LOB) systems can be integrated with Microsoft Office to make the LOB system more accessible.

 OBAs employ a composite application architecture and link the 2007 Microsoft Office System applications running on the desktop to custom and off-the-shelf Line of Business (LOB) applications running on remote servers.

 Development

 OBAs can be developed to meet a multitude of customer needs.
 For example, a company may want to: